PoP-PoPAPI/api/README.md

 ## Query syntax

-PoP accepts the query through parameter `fields`, with a syntax similar to that from GraphQL but provided as a single-line query, in which:
+PoP accepts the query through parameter `query`, with a syntax similar to that from GraphQL but provided as a single-line query, in which:

 - Fields are separated with `,`
 - The field path is delineated with `.`